Moment methods in energy minimization: New bounds for Riesz minimal energy problems: A hierarchy of relaxations for energy minimizaton

-Let $I_t$ be the set of independent sets of cardinality at most $t$.
-We endow $I_t \setminus \{\emptyset\}$ with a topology as a subset of the quotient space $V^t / q$, where $q$ maps a tuple $(x_1,\ldots,x_t)$ to the set $\{x_1,\ldots,x_t\}$.
-We endow $I_t$ with the disjoint union topology by $I_t = I_t \setminus \{\emptyset\} \cup \{\emptyset\}$; that is, the set $\emptyset$ is an isolated point in $I_t$.
-Let $I_{=t}$ be the set of independent sets of cardinality $t$, and endow $I_{=t}$ with the topology as a subset of $I_t$.
-The graph $G$ is an example of a compact topological packing graph as defined in \cite{LaatVallentin2014}.
+between sets $J,J' \in I_{=t}$.
+Intuitively, two points $J$ and $J'$ in $I_{=t}$ are close if $J'$ can be obtained from $J$ by a small perturbation of the points in $J$.

+The graph $G$ as defined above is an example of a compact topological packing graph as defined in \cite{LaatVallentin2014}.
 A \emph{topological packing graph} is a graph whose vertex set is a Hausdorff topological space where each clique is contained in an open clique.
-It follows that the sets $I_t$ and $I_{=t}$ are compact metric spaces.
-From the definition of $G$ it follows that $I_{=N}$ is nonempty.
+Here a clique is a subset of the vertex set where each pair of distinct vertices is adjacent.
+Using the topological packing graph condition it can be shown that $I_t$ and $I_{=t}$ are compact metric spaces, and from the definition of $G$ it follows that $I_{=N}$ is nonempty.